This post may contain affiliate links. Please read our disclosure policy.

 Bowl filled with homemade chicken noodle soup recipe.

-When it’s cold, and I’m wrapped up in my hoodie, sweatpants, and slippers – you know it’s soup season.
+When it’s cold, and we are wrapped in hoodies, sweatpants, and slippers – you know it’s soup season – and we love it!

 Cooked and drained egg noodles in a white bowl.